 Each couple of .log and .trs files is created when the corresponding test has completed.
 The set of log files is listed in the read-only variable TEST_LOGS, and defaults to TESTS, with the executable extension if any (see Section 8.20 [EXEEXT], page 81), as well as any suffix listed in TEST_EXTENSIONS removed, and .log appended.
 Results are undefined if a test file name ends in several concatenated suffixes.
 TEST_EXTENSIONS defaults to .test; it can be overridden by the user, in which case any extension listed in it must be constituted by a dot, followed by a non-digit alphabetic character, followed by any number of alphabetic characters.
-For example, '.sh', '.T' and '.tl' are valid extensions, while '.x-y', '.6c' and '.t.l' are not.
+For example, '.sh', '.T' and '.t1' are valid extensions, while '.x-y', '.6c' and '.t.1' are not.

 For tests that match an extension .ext listed in TEST_EXTENSIONS, you can provide a custom "test runner" using the variable ext_LOG_COMPILER (note the upper-case extension) and pass options in AM_ext_LOG_FLAGS and allow the user to pass options in ext_LOG_FLAGS.
 It will cause all tests with this extension to be called with this runner.
 For all tests without a registered extension, the variables LOG_COMPILER, AM_LOG_FLAGS, and LOG_FLAGS may be used.
-For example,

-''' TESTS = foo.pl bar.py baz
+For example, will invoke '\$(PERL) -w foo.pl', '\$(PYTHON) -v bar.py', and './wrapper-script -d baz' to produce foo.log, bar.log, and baz.log, respectively.
+The foo.trs, bar.trs and baz.trs files will be automatically produced as a side-effect.